Stravaig-Projects/Stravaig.Extensions/src/Stravaig.Extensions.Core.Analyzer/docs/reference/SEC0001_UseStringHasContent.md

 ## When to suppress warnings

-If you prefer the orginal style of string check.
+If you prefer the original style of string check.

 ## Example of a violation